Fung-Sean/Timo/README.md

-# timo
+# Timo

-A new Flutter project.
+A flutter project designed to get you to places on time

 ## Getting Started